ArvinAlizadehGitHub/WS_PP/README.md

 This repository contains the material and structure used during the Power Platform hackathon.

-The goal is **not** to build a production-ready system, but to give pro developers a realistic, hands-on introduction to:
+The goal is **not** to build a production-ready system (in terms of stuff like SDLC, code architecture, ALM etc.), but to give pro developers a realistic, hands-on introduction to:

 * Dataverse tables
 * C# plug-ins